-PSG looks forward to exhibiting the large-scale tapestries of Jacqueline Surdell, who uses her body as a weaving shuttle, pushing boundaries of physical endurance with pounds and yards of rope on self-made mural sized looms; Lien Truong will present silk layered paintings that speak of historical and ongoing colonial tyranny; Angela Hennessy, a multidisciplinary artist whose textile works draw from grieving traditions in the Black community; and Jefferson Pinder, an interdisciplinary artist, whose performances, video work, and objects challenge viewers to think critically about our highly polarized society.
+PSG looks forward to exhibiting the large-scale tapestries of Jacqueline Surdell, who uses her body as a weaving shuttle, pushing boundaries of physical endurance with pounds and yards of rope on self-made mural sized looms; Lien Truong will present silk layered paintings that speak of historical and ongoing colonial tyranny and Jefferson Pinder, an interdisciplinary artist, whose performances, video work, and objects challenge viewers to think critically about our highly polarized society.

 Last, but definitely not least, PSG is excited to host artist and arts writer, Julia Couzens on our blog.
 Her artful writing on exhibitions and artists in the gallery invigorates the dialogue our program supports.
 You can find her blog posts here.

 If you are interested in an extensive gallery history, or viewing more aspects of our program, don’t hesitate to contact us with any questions or comments you may have.

 Sign-up for email updates – follow us on Instagram – drop us an email!

 GET IN TOUCH: